Corinne Day: 2000s

 In 2007, Day was invited to participate in the exhibition "The Face of Fashion", curated by Susan Bright at the National Portrait Gallery, London.
 The exhibition also included work by Day's contemporaries Mario Sorrenti and Mert Alas & Marcus Piggott.
 Images by Day in the exhibition included early photographs of Rosemary Ferguson from an editorial for L'Uomo Vogue, 1993; Kate Moss, for Vogue, 1993 and Georgina Cooper, for RayGun, 1994.
 For the exhibition, Day was commissioned by the National Portrait Gallery to create a new portrait of Kate Moss for its collection.
 Discussing the shoot, Day said, "I suggested to Kate that we have a conversation about a serious subject.
 The subject she chose to talk about revealed her true feelings and in turn defined her character."

-Death

 On 7 August 2009, an article on models.com reported that Day had been diagnosed with a life-threatening brain tumor.
 A fundraising campaign titled Save the Day was organised to raise funds so that Day could receive Insulin Potentiation Therapy Low Dose or IPTLD chemotherapy in Arizona, USA.
 However, treatments were unsuccessful, and Day died on 27 August 2010.

 Legacy and influence

 Writing in The Daily Telegraph, in late August 2010, Belinda White said, "Corinne opened the door for a whole generation of photographers, designers, models and stylists who suddenly saw that the fashion industry didn't have to be this exclusive club for the privileged and perfect."

-An exhibition of Corinne Day's early photography for The Face was held at Gimpel Fils, London in September 2011.
+An exhibition of Day's early photography for The Face was held at Gimpel Fils, London in September 2011.